Online Forensic Course Listing

 Automotive Digital Evidence – FRN 7898 (32 Credit Hours – 30 days to complete)

-This online course is geared towards Auto Theft Detectives or Police Officers wishing to expand their knowledge of automotive digital evidence.
-As vehicle manufacturers continue to advance their product line, new technology is continuously being implemented in automobiles to provide more entertainment, security, safety and user features.
-This class covers how car thieves may try to break into or hack into new vehicles, what/where digital evidence may be located and remote GPS location services such as OnStar and other brands.
+This online course is geared toward auto theft detectives or police officers wishing to expand their knowledge of automotive digital evidence.
+As vehicle manufacturers continue to advance their product line, new technology is continuously being implemented in automobiles to provide more entertainment, security, safety, and user features.
+This class covers how car thieves may try to break into or hack into new vehicles, what and where digital evidence may be located, and remote GPS location services such as OnStar.

 This online class is designed to familiarize the crime scene detective/technician with the basic requirements of crime scene photography.
 Students will become more knowledgeable with the use of light, exposure, shutter speed and the general functions of cameras.
 We'll also look at the important principles of photography as related to evidence and crime scenes to identify the elements of a good, technical photograph.
 We’ve included important video/’how to’ links on every major topic for good photography.

 Crime Scene Photography, Part II - FRN 7908 (40 Credit Hours – 30 days to complete)

 After learning the basics in Part I, you can now identify the elements of a good, technical photograph.
 Now we'll cover various types of crime scenes and the challenges they may have in photographing the scene and specific evidence.
 This class will cover the photography of fingerprints, footprint and tire tracks, bloodstain evidence, vehicles incidents, aerial shots, arson scenes and homicides.
 The uses of flash techniques will also help the student learn angles, depth and lighting in taking photos of certain types of evidence.
 We’ve included important video/’how to’ links on every major topic in various crime scenes.

 Crime Scene Photography, Part III - FRN 7909 (40 Credit Hours – 30 days to complete)